programmersdigest/Metamorphosis/Readme.md

 - The signature _must_ be identical, this includes generic parameters and constraints.
 - Generic type parameters on _components_ are _not_ supported.

+Components may implement _IDisposable_ to perform cleanup before application shutdown.
+During shutdown, all components which implement _IDisposable_ get disposed with respect to their dependency tree.
+This means that dependent components will be disposed before their dependencies.

 ## Configuration

 The configuration is a simple JSON file.
 It defines which component instances need to be created and how they are connected.